nexus382/firetower-game/GUIDE.md

   - Trap row activates when at least one spike trap exists, summarizes rest/calorie cost, break chance, injury odds, and shows armed/triggered states via `trap_state_changed`.
   - Forging row shows food totals and opens `ForgingResultsPanel` for loot summaries.
 * **ForgingResultsPanel** – rotates flavor text pools for basic/advanced finds, lists each item with quantity and contextual description (e.g., nails show bundle size, fuel notes total units).
+* **Wood Stove** – sits along the living/kitchen seam with a raised hearth, door, ember window, and pipe cap so it reads clearly against the floor; interacting while inside its collision ring opens `WoodStovePanel` for fuel loads or fire-start attempts and the prompt auto-hides when you step away.

 ## Debug & Testing Utilities
 * `debug_test.gd` runs viewport sanity checks for layout math and keeps formatting inline with project style.